ErikVeland/GlassCodeAcademy/modules/node/frontend/README.md

 - Responsive design using CSS Grid and Flexbox
 - Interactive lessons with code examples
 - Quiz system with multiple-choice questions
-- Implementation of the Fullstack Academy Design System
+- Implementation of the GlassCode Academy Design System
 - Mobile-friendly interface

 ## Pages